okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/rule-sets/index.md

 #### Usage example

-The following request would create a new Mapping between the Rule Set with id `rst30qv3igD5OpiL50g7` and an App with id `0oa10510BvfrKTfzD0g4`:
+The following request would create a new Mapping between the Policy with id `rst30qv3igD5OpiL50g7` and an App with id `0oa10510BvfrKTfzD0g4`:

 ##### Request